Pakke Tiger Reserve: Flora

 The habitat types are lowland semi-evergreen, evergreen forest and Eastern Himalayan broadleaf forests.
 A total of 343 woody species of flowering plants (angiosperms) have been recorded from the lowland areas of the park, with a high representation of species from the families Euphorbiaceae and Lauraceae, but at least 1500 species of vascular plants are expected from Pakhui WLS, of which 500 species would be woody.
 While about 600 species of orchids are reported from Arunachal Pradesh, Pakhui WLS and adjoining areas also harbour many orchid species.
-The forest has a typical layered structure and the major emergent species are Bhelu Tetrameles nudiflora, Borpat Ailanthus grandis and Jutuli Altingia excelsa.
+The forest has a typical layered structure and the major emergent species are bhelu Tetrameles nudiflora, borpat Ailanthus grandis and jutuli Altingia excelsa.

 The general vegetation type of the entire tract is classified as Assam Valley tropical semi-evergreen forest.
 The forests are multi-storeyed and rich in epiphytic flora and woody lianas.
 The vegetation is dense, with a high diversity and density of woody lianas and climbers.
-The forest types include tropical semi-evergreen forests along the lower plains and foothills dominated by Kari Polyalthia simiarum, Hatipehala Pterospermum acerifolium, Karibadam Sterculia alata, Paroli Stereospermum chelonioides, Ailanthus grandis and Khokun Duabanga grandiflora.
-The tropical semi-evergreen forests are scattered along the lower plains and foothills, dominated by Altingia excelsa, Nahar Mesua ferrea, Banderdima Dysoxylum binectariferum, Beilschmedia sp. and other middle storey trees belonging to the Lauraceae and Myrtaceae.
+The forest types include tropical semi-evergreen forests along the lower plains and foothills dominated by kari Polyalthia simiarum, hatipehala Pterospermum acerifolium, karibadam Sterculia alata, paroli Stereospermum chelonoides, Ailanthus grandis and khokun Duabanga grandiflora.
+The tropical semi-evergreen forests are scattered along the lower plains and foothills, dominated by Altingia excelsa, nahar Mesua ferrea, banderdima Dysoxylum binectariferum, Beilschmedia sp. and other middle storey trees belonging to the Lauraceae and Myrtaceae.
 These forests have a large number of species of economic value.
 Subtropical broadleaved forests of the Fagaceae and Lauraceae dominate the hill tops and higher reaches.
 Moist areas near streams have a profuse growth of bamboo, cane and palms.
 About eight species of bamboo occur in the area, in moist areas in gullies, in areas previously under settlements, or subjected to some form of disturbance on the hill slopes.
-At least 5 commercially important cane species grow in moist areas, along with Tokko Livistona jenkinsiana, a species used extensively by locals for thatching roofs.
-Along the larger perennial streams, there are shingle beds with patches of tall grassland, which give way to lowland moist forests with Outenga Dillenia indica and Boromthuri Talauma hodgsonii.
-Along the larger rivers, isolated trees of Semal Bombax ceiba and two species of Koroi Albizzia sp. are common.
+At least five commercially important cane species grow in moist areas, along with tokko Livistona jenkinsiana, a species used extensively by locals for thatching roofs.
+Along the larger perennial streams, there are shingle beds with patches of tall grassland, which give way to lowland moist forests with outenga Dillenia indica and boromthuri Talauma hodgsonii.
+Along the larger rivers, isolated trees of semal Bombax ceiba and two species of koroi Albizzia sp. are common.

 These forests have a high percentage of tree species (64%) that are animal-dispersed, with 12% tree species being wind-dispersed.